Thinking maps in primary school – How to use them to update your reading comprehension lessons

 Used for: Defining in context

-For example: In the inner circle, children write what they want to define – eg traditional tales.
-Then, in the outer circle, they record in writing or pictures everything they know about this subject.
+For example: In the inner circle, write what you want to define – eg traditional tales.
+Then, in the outer larger circle, record in writing or pictures everything you know about this subject.

 Used for: Describing

-For example: In the middle circle, children write or draw the person or object they are describing.
-The outer circles are used to record the adjectives that describe the central person/object.
+For example: In the middle circle, write or draw the person or object you are describing.
+Use the outer circles to record adjectives that describe the central person/object.

 Used for: Compare and contrast

-For example: Children write character names in the middle two circles.
-The circles that link to both are used for noting similarities.
-Those linking to only one character are for differences.
+For example: Write character names in the middle two circles.
+Use the circles that link to both for noting similarities.
+Use the circles linking to only one character to note differences.

 Used for: Sequencing

-For example: With a story, eg Little Red Riding Hood, children use the main boxes to sequence what happens in that story.
-The smaller boxes are for adding additional information, such as describing how the characters are feeling.
+For example: With a story, eg Little Red Riding Hood, use the main boxes to sequence what happens in that story.
+Use the smaller boxes to add additional information, such as describing how the characters are feeling.

 Used for: Cause and effect

-For example: In Romeo and Juliet, the map can be used to identify the causes and effects of the different events in this story.
+For example: In Romeo and Juliet, use the map to identify the causes and effects of the different events in this story.

 Used for: Classifying